SARS-CoV-2 and COVID-19

 Aerosol Producing Procedures

 If the dental team is using equipment that produces aerosol (i.e. ultrasonic scalers, high/low speed handpiece and air/water syringe) extra caution should be taken, as aerosol spread is one method COVID-19 can be transmitted.
 It is the professional judgement of the doctor to determine if these devices are needed on a patient to patient basis.
-An N95 mask or respirator must be used during any aerosol generating procedure.
+An N95 mask or equivalent respirator must be used during any aerosol generating procedure in communities that are experiencing substantial to high levels of transmission.
+Consult the CDC Covid Data Tracker to determine the level of transmission in your community.
 Remember that procedures can only be done on a patient NOT suspected to have COVID-19, based upon your screening procedures.
 If the patient is known or suspected to have COVID-19, they cannot be treated in a standard dental facility.

 Mask and Mask Shortage